ankitaksethi/ctm-app/README.md

 Responsive Design: Mobile-friendly layouts with grid-based information display Interactive Elements: Smooth animations and transitions for enhanced UX

---

-To deploy, update project ID and use the deploy script
 =======
 Deployed on google cloud run https://trial-map-59509387646.us-central1.run.app